-- For Proposal 1, the election of Class II directors, the nominees receiving the highest number of affirmative votes of the shares present, either in person or represented by proxy, and entitled to vote at the Meeting shall be elected as Class II directors.
-Only votes "For" or "Withhold" will affect the outcome. - For Proposal 2, the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the current year, an affirmative vote of a majority of the shares present, either in person or represented by proxy and entitled to vote on such matter, is required for approval.
+- For Proposal 1, the election of Class I directors, the nominees receiving the highest number of affirmative votes of the shares present, either in person or represented by proxy, and entitled to vote at the Meeting shall be elected as Class I directors, subject to the director resignation policy described below under "Corporate Governance-Director Resignation Policy."
+Only votes "For" or "Withhold" will affect the outcome. - For Proposal 2, the advisory vote to approve the compensation of the Company's named executive officers, an affirmative vote of a majority of the shares present, either in person or represented by proxy and entitled to vote on such matter, is required for approval.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 If you do not vote, it will have no effect.